Ba1Dan/FoodApp/README.md

 <h1 align="center">FoodApp</h1>

 # General info
-A mobile application where you can find recipes, read the ingredients,how to cook and also add recipes to Favorite
+Android mobile application where you can find recipes, read the ingredients,how to cook and also add recipes to Favorite

 # Screenshots
 <p align="center">